Lasith Embuldeniya

-Lasith Embuldeniya (born 26 October 1996) is a professional Sri Lankan cricketer who plays Test match cricket for Sri Lanka.
+Lasith Embuldeniya (Sinhala: ලසිත් ඇඹුල්දෙණිය, [lasit æᵐbuldeɳijə]; born 26 October 1996) is a professional Sri Lankan cricketer who plays Test match cricket for Sri Lanka.
 He made his international debut for the Sri Lanka cricket team in February 2019, and plays for Nondescripts Cricket Club in domestic cricket.

 Domestic career

 He made his first-class debut for Nondescripts Cricket Club in the 2016–17 Premier League Tournament on 28 January 2017.
 He made his List A debut for Matara District in the 2016–17 Districts One Day Tournament on 17 March 2017.

 In March 2018, he was named in Colombo's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Colombo's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Colombo's squad the 2018 SLC T20 League.

 He made his Twenty20 debut on 4 January 2020, for Nondescripts Cricket Club in the 2019–20 SLC Twenty20 Tournament.
 In March 2020, in round seven of the 2019–20 Premier League Tournament, Embuldeniya took nine wickets for 86 runs in the second innings of the match against Saracens Sports Club.

 In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Greens team for the 2021 SLC Invitational T20 League tournament.
 However, prior to the first match, he failed a fitness test.